How to Determine whether a Tree is protected Prior to removing it

-Trees play an essential part in the environment, providing shade, clean air and aesthetic value to our surroundings.
-However there are a few trees that aren’t alike and some have extra protection status, which makes it illegal to perform any work without permission.
-If you’re thinking of having a tree removed, it’s essential to understand the protection status of the tree in question, and the steps you need to take to ensure compliance with the law.
-In this article, we will help you understand the process of discovering whether the tree is safe and exactly what steps you will need be doing to make sure you comply with the law.
+Trees play an important contribution to our ecosystem by providing shade, fresh air and aesthetic value our surroundings.
+However they are not all alike and some have extra protection status, which makes it illegal to carry out any activity without authorization.
+If you’re thinking of having a tree removed it is essential to know the protection status of the tree you’re considering and what steps you’ll need to follow to be in compliance with the law.
+In this article, we will walk you through the process of determining whether trees are protected and what you will need take to be sure that you are following the law.

 What is a protected tree?

-A protected tree is subject to specific laws and regulations, and it’s illegal to works on a tree without having the appropriate permissions.
-There are two kinds of protection a tree might have: preservation and protection orders that are statutory.
+A protected tree can be subject to specific laws and regulations and it is unlawful to carry out work on a protected tree without the required permissions.
+There are two types of protection that a tree may have - preservation orders and protection orders.

-Under statutory protection trees are protected by law and are under the control of Tree Preservation Orders (TPOs).
-TPOs are issued by local authorities to protect trees of significant value to the public and ensure they are not damaged or destroyed.
+As a matter of the law trees are protected under law and are in the hands of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to safeguard trees with a significant public value and to ensure that they do not get damaged or destroyed.

 Preservation orders

-Preservation orders are similar to TPOs but are issued through the secretary of state for the Environment.
-The trees that are protected by preservation orders are considered to have an exceptional value and are shielded from any kind of work, including cutting down.
+Preservation orders are similar to TPOs but are set up through the secretary of state for the Environment.
+Preservation orders for trees are considered to be of exceptional value and are protected from all work, which includes the felling.

-To determine if the tree is protected, you will need to check if it is subject to an TPO or preservation orders.
-It is done by contacting your authorities in your area and asking them search their archives.
+To determine whether trees are protected, you will need to check if it is under an TPO or preservation orders.
+It is done by contacting your authorities in your area and asking them search for records.

 TPO search

-If you want to find an TPO, you can contact the Tree and Woodland officer from the local authority.
-They will be able to tell you whether the tree is in the protection.
-They will also be able to guide you about the next steps to follow if the tree is protected.
+To find the TPO, you can contact an Tree and Woodland Officer at your local authority.
+They will inform you if the tree is protected.
+They’ll also be able advise you about the next steps to follow if the tree is protected.

 Preservation order search

-To search for a preservation order you must contact Secretary of State, Department of the Environment.
-They will be able to inform you whether the tree is protected and will provide the information you require and direction.
+In order to search for a preservation order you must contact Secretary of State, Department of the Environment.
+They can determine whether the tree is in the protected zone and provide you with the necessary information and guidance.

 FAQs: